hdrbv/sepro/README.md

 Estimating of parameters in statistical distributions.

-Package provides an implementation of the EM algorithm (Expectation Maximization Algorithm) in the R language.
+This package provides an implementation of the EM algorithm (Expectation Maximization Algorithm) in the R language.
 Today, EM and its variants are regularly used to solve a broad range of today’s estimation problems, from the multiple EM for motif elicitation (MEME) algorithm for motif-finding in DNA squences, to fitting mixture models to disambiguate targets from clutter in radar.
 Hope that you, too, will find EM useful.

 <figure>
 <img src="graphics/ex1.png"